 When walking into a museum today, you are very likely to come across a few interactive exhibits, depending on the museum’s budget and location.
 Flipping virtual books, seeing ancient soldiers battle, and viewing projections of art is the basis of the new museum experience.
 Why is that?

 When you visit a museum or gallery, you are often faced with several exhibits that do not, for the lack of a better word, speak to you.
 There are guides, of course, but with the generation that gets easily bored with anything that doesn’t move, it is easy to see why the museum experience has to evolve with the times.
-Interactive exhibits make the dead relics of the past come to life.
-From being simply a story with no characters that are relatable, important works, moves, and thoughts of the past are at risk of being lost forever.
+Interactive exhibits make the dead relics of the past come to life, just like Tropicana casino does in the world of online gaming, From being simply a story with no characters that are relatable, important works, moves, and thoughts of the past are at risk of being lost forever.

 One might argue that this is the problem of the current generation and their sheer inability to fully appreciate the magnitude of the knowledge and the expansion of the world, but there might be more to it that it meets the eye.
 This age is, whether we like it or not, one that is focused on marketing.
 Consider this, if you will: there are several music pieces that would be completely lost on the previous generations had they not been implemented in the popular media at the time, like movies and cartoons.
 If the mountain will not come to Muhammad, then Muhammad must go to the mountain.